Generating Concept Lexicalizations via Dictionary-Based Cross-Lingual Sense Projection: Introduction

-Our project-and-filter procedure rests on three assumptions about word senses and translation.
-First, we assume that each content word in context expresses a single lexical concept.
-This allows our system to eliminate competing synsets rather than retaining multiple candidates for a single token.
-Second, word senses are represented in a multilingual wordnet as synset-lemma pairs, each corresponding to a single lexical concept.
-Synonymy therefore functions as a test of conceptual identity: lemmas that are synonymous realize the same sense.
-Third, when the alignment of words in a sentence and its translation is supported by lexical evidence (e.g., a bilingual dictionary or a clear cognate relationship), the alignment represents a literal translation, and the aligned words express the same concept.
-Thus, the target lemma can be assigned to the synset of the disambiguated source token.
+Our project-and-filter procedure rests on three assumptions about word senses and translation: (1) Each content word in context expresses a single lexical concept.
+(2) Word senses are represented in a multilingual wordnet as synset-lemma pairs, each corresponding to a single lexical concept.
+(3) When the alignment of words in a sentence and its translation is supported by lexical evidence (e.g., a bilingual dictionary or a clear cognate relationship), the alignment represents a literal translation, and the aligned words express the same concept.

-Figure~\ref{fig:expandnet} illustrates how dictionary filtering governs sense projection in our algorithm.
-The source sentence includes two sense-tagged words, with their corresponding translations identified through word alignment.
-The first aligned pair is confirmed by the bilingual dictionary, allowing the sense tag assigned to \emph{hate} to be projected onto \emph{odio}, creating the sense (\emph{odio}, \texttt{bn:00086717v}).
-In contrast, since the second aligned pair is not confirmed by the dictionary, the translation of \emph{garden} is considered non-literal, the alignment is discarded, and no sense is generated.